mfahmialkautsar/rust-o11y/README.md

 cargo add o11y --features="logger tracer meter profiler"
 ```

-The crate targets Rust 1.85 or newer (2024 edition).
+The crate targets the 2024 edition.
 Tokio is required when using async components:

 ```toml
 [dependencies]